bhavishyakantheti/AGGREGATE-FUNCTIONS/README.md

 ## Aggregate Functions Used

 **SUM()**
-   - Total availability of all products:
+   - Total availability of all products

 **COUNT()**
-  - Total number of customers:
+  - Total number of customers
-   - Total number of orders:
+   - Total number of orders
-   - Orders placed by each customer:
+   - Orders placed by each customer

 **AVG()**
-   - Average price of all products:
+   - Average price of all products

 **MAX()/MIN()**
-   - Highest and lowest product prices:
+   - Highest and lowest product prices
-   - Highest customer ID:
+   - Highest customer ID

 **GROUP BY and HAVING**
-   - Grouped order counts by product:
+   - Grouped order counts by product
-   - Grouped customer counts per product with filter:
+   - Grouped customer counts per product with filter
-   - Products with total price below 1000:
+   - Products with total price below 1000